UW-Example-Student/UW-Example-Student/README.md

-This is where I work on project for ENGL 396 at UW.
+This is where I work on projects for ENGL 396 at UW.